Possible Causes for Bumps on the Roof of Your Mouth

-Once the blisters appear, cold sores will generally break open, releasing clear fluid, crust over, and disappear in a matter of days, up to w weeks.
-For some people the sores can be painful, while there are others who don't feel any form of symptoms.
+Once the blisters appear, cold sores will generally break open, releasing clear fluid, crust over, and disappear over the course of a few days or a couple of weeks.
+For some people, the sores can be painful, while there are others who don't feel any form of symptoms.

 The first occurrence of cold sores is often the worst case.
 After the initial infection, most people develop antibodies to the virus, making recurrent outbreaks milder (or even practically non-existent).
 Studies show that approximately 40% of American adults experience repeated cold cores.

 Cold sores are generally not serious, but there is more concern for patients with HIV-AIDS or those whose immune systems are weak.